-Notebook:
+Notebook

-Spiral bound or composition notebook is OK.
 All notebooks should have a table of contents (handwritten OK) so on the first lab day leave several blank pages at the beginning of your notebook.
 Number your pages.
 Entries should be made in chronological order and EVERY day.
-Each day's entries on each experiment should begin with a brief (1-2 sentences) summary of work done on the same experiment the previous day.
+Each day's entries on each experiment should begin with a brief (1 - 2 sentences) summary of work done on the same experiment the previous day.